malindard/malindard.github.io/_posts/2023-12-10-movie-recommender.md

 **The github repo details**

 To use the repo there are several things to do:
 - Unzip `dataset.zip` and `frontend.zip` first
 - Run movie recommendation notebook to generate `.pkl` files.
-- In terminal run `streamlit run app.py`
+- In the terminal run `streamlit run app.py`

 [`Go to repo >>`](https://github.com/malindard/movie-recommender/)